Skip to main content

 When granting such an order, two time-limits for bringing the claim in proceedings on the merits are typically set: one under Article 700(3), DCCP (usually 14 days) and another pursuant to Article 50(1), TRIPS (usually six months).

-How does Dutch law handle attachments concerning third parties?
 In cases of third-party attachment, Dutch law imposes specific obligations on the third party through Article 476a of the Dutch Code of Civil Procedure (DCCP).
-This article requires the third party to communicate which claims of the debtor are affected by the attachment.
-Additionally, the third party must provide information of the items subject to the attachment.
+The third party must communicate which claims of the debtor are affected by the attachment and provide information about the items subject to it.

 The following table describes essential aspects of third-party attachments in the Netherlands: